 Elements

-All Figaro data structures are elements.
+All data structures that are part of a Figaro model are elements.
 Elements can be combined in various ways to produce more complex elements.
 The simplest elements are atomic elements that do not depend on other elements.
 An example of an atomic element is

 Constant(6)

 This defines the probabilistic model that produces the integer 6 with probability 1.
 Another atomic element is